MIT Sloan Sports Analytics Conference continues to make strides in data acceptance - WTOP News

 “If she didn’t work for the Krafts, I’d have her work for Fanatics,” Rubin said.
 “She’s super smart, super strategic, asks all the right questions and she has great relationship skills.”

 Gelman said understanding analytics helps increase access for the often underrepresented populations in the industry.
-She said about 50% of the speakers last year at Sloan were women or minorities, a raised priority for the conference after it took some knocks in the past for its exorbitant ticket prices and male-dominated list of guests.
+She said about 50% of the speakers last year at the conference were women or minorities, a raised priority after it took some knocks in the past for its exorbitant ticket prices and male-dominated list of guests.

 “I think it’s a passion for everyone who works on the conference,” Morey said.
 “It’s traditionally been very male.
 Actually, our minority is more gender than racial.
 Providing more opportunities for young women to break into sports analytics has been a big focus.
 We also look at racial diversity, as well, as a big focus.
 It used to be very, very, very — many very’s — percent men.
 Now, we’ve made a lot of progress there.”

-Just like her playground dribble that took her to the pros, Gelman aims to use Sloan to shake up the sports industry.
+Just like her playground dribble that took her to the pros, Gelman aims to use the conference to shake up the sports industry.

 “How do you get advantages?
 If everyone is doing something one way,” she said, “maybe you’ve got to go the opposite way.”